shathasmadi/taskmaster/README.md

 - Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
 (Note that you can accomplish this by passing along the entire Task entity, or by passing along only its ID in the intent.)

 ![image](screenshot/image10.png)

+***

+## lab 31:
++ added Espresso testing to the application.
++ testing for the buttons on home page of they have the proper naming.
++ testing the add task fuctionality and check if it apears in Main page.
++ testing the setting page changing username functionality and check if it apears on main page.

+ ***
+## lab 32 :

+- Is to use AWS Amplify as a backend.

+## Feature Tasks
+- To use AWS Amplify to access the application data in DynamoDB instead of in Room.

+## Add Task Form
+- Modify your Add Task form to save the data entered in as a Task to DynamoDB.

+## Homepage
+- Refactor homepage’s RecyclerView to display all Task entities in DynamoDB.